Ask the experts, September 2007

 John Chambers was one of the original founding members of the ACC.
 He is a Grand Master, winner of seven major tournaments, and author of Cribbage: A New Concept, He also directs three annual tournaments: the Ocean State Cribbage Classic, New England Peer Championship and Charity Cribbage Challenge.

 DeLynn Colvert is the world's highest rated tournament player.
-He is a four-time National Champion, author of Play Winning Cribbage, and the ACC's only Life Master - Six Stars.
+He is a five-time National Champion, author of Play Winning Cribbage, and the ACC's only Life Master - Six Stars.
 He directs the Montana Championship and Montana Open, both held annually in Missoula, and served for many years as President of the ACC and Editor of the monthly magazine Cribbage World.

 George "Ras" Rasmussen is a Life Master - Two Stars, a four-time All-American, the national Grass Roots Division 1 champion in 2009, a former state champion in Virginia, Montana and Washington, and holds a Gold Award and a President's Award.
 He also directs the Washington State Championship, held each year in Centralia, WA.
 His articles on cribbage are available on the ACC Web site.